unibe-icelab/thz-image-explorer/paper/paper.md

 browse through directories containing multiple scans and is also displayed upon opening a scan.

+THz Image Explorer supports drag & drop of `.thz` files, so that the user can easily open files from the file.

 The 3D structure can be exported as a `.vtu` file for further analysis (e.g. with [ParaView](https://www.paraview.org) ).

 A reference file can be loaded, which is used to compute the refractive index and absorption coefficient.
-If such a file is loaded, the dataset named "reference" is used as the reference, if no such dataset label is found, then the first entry will be used.
+The first entry will be used.

 ## Regions of Interest (ROI)